800 Calories A Day Diet

 While the prospect of quick weight loss is tempting, it's essential to consider whether 800 calories a day is good for your overall health.

-Such a drastic reduction in calorie intake can have serious implications.
+If you ask "is 800 calories a day good" then such a drastic reduction in calorie intake can have serious implications.
 It can impact everything from your energy levels to nutrient intake.
 Let us take a look at the risks:

 The Risks of Eating 800 Calories a Day